 It is well recognised that one of the best ways to focus the mind is to write things down.
 This can help you in your personal and working life.
 By writing we are not only using the conscious (thinking) brain but the subconscious (emotional) brain as well: the two parts of the brain working in harmony harnessing our rational thoughts and observations as well as tapping into our creativity.

 If you want to build or improve skills for yourself generally and for your career development in particular, here is an exercise sometimes known as the “shoe-stepping exercise” which is well worth using.
 By tapping into your own experience and observations you can select behaviours and strengths which you admire in others and learn to cultivate them yourself.
+Step into the shoes of a role model of yours; this could even be a colleague or a friend.

 Google is the most popular Internet search engine used today.
 It indexes the greatest number of search pages and provides a free service for people to search this index in less than a second.
 In addition to providing easy access to billions of web pages, Google has many features that can help you find exactly what you’re looking for, which can be very useful when trying to find information at work or if you are working as a PA for your boss.
+Some of these features are listed below:

 The coalition government has recently announced that there will be a brief consultation period over the prospect of criminalising squatting in England.
 This has brought a very controversial subject to the table for deliberation, and we are already tending to notice how strong opinions are from each side of this argument.

 Following a mystery shopping exercise and report from Dr Dianne Hayter (Chair of the Legal Services Consumer Panel), some extraordinary and frightening statistics have emerged regarding the validity of wills – be this through a will writing service or even a Solicitor – all types of providers are often supplying a totally substandard service in this regard.
+In fact, it has been reported that as many as one in five wills that were thought to have been prepared professionally, may actually be invalid.
+Even the firms of Solicitors that were assessed showed an equal rate of invalidity to the will writing services, and these findings are quite rightly thought to be completely unsatisfactory.

 How many times have you bitten your tongue recently and then afterwards beaten yourself up for not saying what you thought?
 Or maybe you said what you thought, only you wished you hadn’t.
 Delivering a message assertively takes confidence and practice.
 And the more practice you get, the more your confidence grows, helping you develop the skill of assertiveness.
 So here are the top ten tips to help you deliver an assertive message: